-- 9.2.5 Coach Houses f and Garden Suites - 7.2.22 1.
-Coach houses and garden suites may be permitted within land use designations permitting residential uses as alternative forms of housing in conjunction with detached, semi-detached and townhouseall land use designations of the Plan allowing lower density forms of housing. - 3.
-Coach houses and garden suites will be regulated by the provisions of the implementing Zoning By-law and shall be subject to site plan control. - 2.
-The following criteria will be used as the basis for permitting coach houses and garden suites by amendment to the implementing Zoning By-law: - a) i) tThe use is subordinate in scale and function to the main dwelling on the lot; - b) ii) tThe use can be integrated into its surroundings with negligible visual impact to the streetscape; - e) iii) tThe use is situated on an appropriately-sized housing lot; - iv) t\(\pi\) he use is compatible in design and scale with the built form of the main dwelling unit; - e) v) t\(\pi\)he orientation of the use will allow for optimum privacy for both the occupants of the new coach house or garden suite and the main dwelling on the lot; and - f) vi) aAny other siting requirements related to matters such as servicing, parking and access requirements, storm water management and tree preservation can be satisfied. - Item 56: The purpose of 'Item 56' is to renumber and revise policies 7.2.23 to 7.2.25 for Home Occupations.
+1. Additional residential dwelling units within a separate building on the same lot as the primary dwelling and garden suites may be permitted within land use designations

+- permitting residential uses as alternative forms of housing in conjunction with detached, semi-detached and townhouse forms of housing. - 2.
+The following criteria will be used as the basis for permitting additional residential dwelling units within a separate building on the same lot as the primary dwelling and garden suites: - i) the use is subordinate in scale and function to the primary dwelling on the lot; - ii) the use can be integrated into its surroundings with negligible visual impact to the streetscape; - iii) the use is situated on an appropriately-sized housing lot; - iv) the use is compatible in design and scale with the built form of the primary dwelling unit; - v) the orientation of the use will allow for optimum privacy for both the occupants of the new additional residential dwelling units within a separate building on the same lot as the primary dwelling or garden suite and the primary dwelling on the lot; and - vi) any other siting requirements related to matters such as servicing, parking and access requirements, storm water management and tree preservation can be satisfied. - 3.
+Additional residential dwelling units within a separate building on the same lot as the primary dwelling will be regulated by the provisions of the implementing Zoning By-law and shall be subject to site plan control. - 4.
+Garden suites will be regulated in accordance with the Temporary use By-law provisions of this Plan and shall be subject to site plan control.

+9.2.5 Home Occupations